un-incorporated/server/README.md

 - [docs/self-hosting.md](docs/self-hosting.md) — all three Compose shapes step-by-step, with `uninc.yml` requirements, the `+1000` port shift, and an authoritative port map.
 Also rendered at [unincorporated.app/docs/self-host](https://unincorporated.app/docs/self-host) (synced hourly from this file).
 - [deploy/gcp/images/README.md](deploy/gcp/images/README.md) — per-role baked disk images (`uninc-proxy`, `uninc-db`, `uninc-observer`) for production deploys.
 Single attestable artifact per release, no first-boot egress, byte-identical between self-hosters and the managed tier.
 Rendered at [unincorporated.app/#self-host-guide](https://unincorporated.app/#self-host-guide).

-A managed deployment of shape 3 (multi-VM with Observer) is available at [unincorporated.app](https://unincorporated.app) if you don't want to run it yourself.
+A managed [Data Access Transparency deployment](https://unincorporated.app) of shape 3 (multi-VM with Observer) is available at [unincorporated.app](https://unincorporated.app) if you don't want to run it yourself.

 ## What a release contains